Underfloor Heating System CFD Simulation, ANSYS Fluent Training

-In this project, the heat transfer of a underfloor heating system in an enclosed space was simulated and analyzed. it is assumed that the underfloor heating system generated heat flux is assigned to the bottom wall (other walls are considered to be adiabatic).
+In this project, the heat transfer of a underfloor heating system in an enclosed space was simulated and analyzed by ANSYS Fluent. it is assumed that the underfloor heating system generated heat flux is assigned to the bottom wall (other walls are considered to be adiabatic).
 Since in this analysis, a underfloor heating system is used to generate heat, no fluid flow inlet is used in this project and only a pressure-outlet is defined.
 The heat transfer is of the free convection type and gravity acceleration must be considered.
 The energy and k-epsilon Realizable models are used to solve the energy equation, fluid flow parameters and to thoroughly analyze the effects of buoyancy and volumetric forces resulting from density changes.
 It should be noted that the ideal gas model has been used to determine the density changes in proportion to temperature.

 Geometry and mesh